mattjquinn/jcompiler/README.md

 ```

 ### TODO
+* Fix segfault when an identifier is used without prior declaration.
+* Refactor allocation of static counters in llvm.rs (cycle through in for loop).
+* Add flag to options that displays memory usage info on stdout.
 * Write more parser tests.
 * Reorganize llvm.rs, make as much as possible private (i.e. global_idents map on Module struct)
 * Handle divide by zero